cranjesh/images-test/TheSoldiersLegacyThorough.md

 A heavy silence fell over the room.
 The tension was thick as the London fog.
 Holmes stood near the fireplace, his expression inscrutable.
 Hawthorne shifted impatiently.

+Holmes's voice cut through the heavy silence.
+"It wasn’t enough to profit from the shadows, was it, Colonel?
+You knew exposure was inevitable, so you prepared your insurance.
+The names on these pages—generals, ministers, even members of Parliament—each one marked with debts owed, secrets buried.
+You meant to hold them all at your mercy."
+His gaze was unyielding.
+"But you miscalculated.
+The man you killed, Edward Blackwood, would not be silenced so easily."

 "You have spoken in riddles long enough, Holmes," he scoffed.

 Holmes raised an eyebrow.
 "Most revealing," he murmured.
 "A man secure in his innocence does not rush to declare another’s failure."
 He turned, pacing slowly.
 "We have before us a tale of resentment and deceit.
 Lieutenant Cartwright, burdened by past indiscretions.
 William Blackwood, consumed by jealousy and the lure of inheritance.
 And you, Colonel, with the most to lose."